o3de/o3de.org/content/docs/learning-guide/tutorials/remote-repositories/create-remote-repository.md

     {{<image-width src="/images/learning-guide/tutorials/remote-repositories/release_tag.png" width="500">}}

 {{< important >}}
-Make sure you know where your release will be available after uploading it to GitHub.
+Make sure you know where your release will be available after uploading it to the version control platform.
 Once uploaded, you won't be able to change the `download_source_uri` in your `repo.json` file.
-If you input the wrong download path, you will need to repeat this step and re-zip the file and upload the release to GitHub again.
+If you input the wrong download path, you will need to repeat this step and re-zip the file and upload the release to version control platform again.
 {{< /important >}}

-After you upload your Gem to the version control website, other users that have added your remote repository will be able to download it using the Project Manager and `o3de` CLI.
+After you upload your Gem to the version control platform, other users that have added your remote repository will be able to download it using the Project Manager and `o3de` CLI.
 Users can navigate to Remote Sources and use your remote project URL to download associated Gems based on the download path you provided in this step.

 ## Testing your remote repo locally